uclahs-cds/package-moPepGen/docs/file-format.md

 SE is called when an exon is skipped given its upstream and downstream exons.
 It is represented as an **insertion** when the target transcript from the GTF file contains the exon, or is represented as a **deletion** when the target transcript is annotated without the exon.

-A5SS and A3SS are when an exon has two splicing sites that can generate a longer and a short version.
-When the longer version is annotated in the given transcript, the variant is represented as a deletion, and an insertion when the shorter version is annotated.
+A5SS and A3SS are called when an exon has two splicing sites that can generate either a long or a short version of the exon.
+When the longer version is annotated in the given transcript, the variant is represented as a **deletion**, and an **insertion** is used when the shorter version is annotated.

 MXE is represented as the substitution of one exon with another exon.